andreamoleri/DataArchitecture/README.md

 ```

 Various test cases are listed within the log file just shown as described by the objectives of our model.
 In particular,
-flight retrieval, seats retrieval, concurrent and non-concurrent transactions and testing of insufficient funds behavior
+flight retrieval, seats retrieval, concurrent and non-concurrent transactions and testing of insufficient funds behaviour
 are tested.
 It should be specified that it would have been possible to add a test case called "TESTING ALREADY BOOKED
 TRANSACTION", in which the behavior of a user who would have tried to book an already occupied seat would have been
 tested.
 However, this test was omitted as it was already logically incorporated by the locking mechanism of the test